Zhuchengyu04/kata-containers/docs/how-to/how-to-use-the-kata-agent-policy.md

 ```
 ### Default values

 When the Kata Shim sends a [ttRPC API](../../src/libs/protocols/protos/agent.proto) request to the Kata Agent, the [Policy rules](#rules) corresponding to that request type are evaluated.
-For example, when the Agent receives a `CopyFileRequest`, any rules defined in the Policy that are using the name `CopyFileRequest` are evaluated. [`OPA`](https://www.openpolicyagent.org/) evaluates these rules and tries to find at least one `CopyFileRequest` rule that returns value `true`:
+For example, when the Agent receives a `CopyFile` request, any rules defined in the Policy that are using the name `CopyFileRequest` are evaluated. [`OPA`](https://www.openpolicyagent.org/) evaluates these rules and tries to find at least one `CopyFileRequest` rule that returns value `true`:

 1. If at least one `CopyFileRequest` rule returns `true`, `OPA` returns a `true` result to the Kata Agent, and the Agent carries out the file copy requested by the Shim.

 1. If all the `CopyFileRequest` rules return `false`:
      - If the Policy includes a default value for `CopyFileRequest`, `OPA` returns that value to the Agent.
      - If the Policy doesn't include a default value for `CopyFileRequest`, `OPA` returns an empty response to the Agent.
-The Agent treats the empty response the same way as a `false` response, so it rejects the `CopyFileRequest`.
+The Agent treats the empty response the same way as a `false` response, so it rejects the `CopyFile` request.

 **Tip:** Although the Kata Agent treats empty responses from `OPA` similarly to `false` responses, it is recommended to always provide default values.
 With default values, the Policy document and the logs from `OPA` and Kata Agent are easier to understand.

-Example of default values:
+Examples of default values:

 ```
 default WaitProcessRequest := true